Debguin452/Vaultxt/README.md

 ## How the API calls work

-`storegit.js` has been removed.
 All network calls are plain `fetch` inside a small `api` object at the top of the script.
 Here is what each method does:

 | Method | Endpoint | Description |
 |---|---|---|